Sunrise to Sunset: Beachfront Camping in Texas

 48 campsites located 400 yards from the ocean front on the other side of a sand dune

 amenities: 50-amp service, water, picnic table, shaded shelter, restrooms with showers nearby.
+No campfires at the camp site but you can at the beach.

 $25 a night plus entrance fees